-We will provide information that is responsive to this Item 14 in our definitive proxy statement or in an amendment to this Annual Report not later than 120 days after the end of the fiscal year covered by this Annual Report, in either case under the caption "Audit Matters," and possibly elsewhere therein.
+We will provide information that is responsive to this Item 14 in our definitive proxy statement or in an amendment to this Annual Report not later than 120 days after the end of the fiscal year covered by this Annual Report, in either case under the caption "Audit Matters" (excluding the information under the subheading "Audit Committee Report"), and possibly elsewhere therein.
 That information is incorporated in this Item 14 by reference.